telferang/tp/docs/team/chinorea.md

 | `ListIncomeCommand`    | Handling of user input values for feature execution   |
 | `ListExpenseCommand`   | Handling of user input values for feature execution   |

+### Enhancement Implemented
+* Unit Testing of feature implemented above.
+  * Input Validation: Test cases to validate input and ensure error messages are returned for invalid entries.
+  * Boundary and Edge Case Tests: Test cases check for negative values, null values and other edge cases to ensure proper handling.
+  * Error Handling: Test cases confirm that appropriate item or objects are returned when specific error occurs.

+* Two Tier confirmation before editing entries.
+  * Enable users to confirm selected entry before editing directly.
+  * Simple exit procedure if chosen entry is incorrect.

 ### Contribution to UG
 Documented the following portions:
 * `ListExpense`, `ListIncome`, `EditIncome` and `EditExpense` feature portions and command summary,